yshalsager/mini-baheth/README.md

 3.  **Place your data:**

 Put or symlink the directories and files you want to search inside the `data/` directory.
+Symlinks are followed safely with cycle protection.

 ### Docker

+The image installs:
+- ripgrep, ripgrep-all
+- pandoc (DOCX), antiword (DOC), gron (JSON)

+It ships an rga config at `/etc/rga/config.json` that enables custom adapters for antiword and gron.

-**Build and Run:**
+Build and run:

 ```bash
 docker compose up --build -d